xephora/Threat-Remediation-Scripts/OneLaunch/readme.md

 - Added path `C:\users\{user}\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\OneLaunch` to the remediation script.
 The new path was added after OneLaunch upgraded to  version 5.25.0.
 - Thank you to @zzLukozz for reporting the issue. https://github.com/xephora/Threat-Remediation-Scripts/issues/6

+### Update 08-16-2024
+- Due to a recent update of OneLaunch (v5.32.1), additional paths were added to the remediation script.
+- Thank you to @CartmansPiehole for reporting the issue. https://github.com/xephora/Threat-Remediation-Scripts/issues/8